 On September 2, 1998, pilots for Air Canada launched the company's first pilots' strike, demanding higher wages.

 At the end of 1999, the Canadian government relaxed some aviation regulations, aiming to consolidate the Canadian airline industry.
-American Airlines and Onex Corp launched takeover bids for Canadian Airlines and Air Canada, spurring Air Canada to submit a competing offer for its largest rival.
+Also in 1999, American Airlines in conjunction with Canadian financial company Onex Corp, launched takeover bids for ailing rival Canadian Airlines and Air Canada, spurring Air Canada to submit a competing offer for its largest rival.

-The second half of the 1990s saw the airline earn consistent profits, totalling $1 billion for the 1997 to 1999 period.
+The second half of the 1990s saw the airline earn consistent profits, totaling $1 billion for the 1997 to 1999 period.

-In January 2000, Air Canada acquired Canada's second-largest air carrier, Canadian Airlines International, becoming the world's twelfth-largest airline.
+In January 2000, Air Canada acquired Canada's second-largest air carrier, Canadian Airlines International, merging the latter's operations and becoming the world's twelfth-largest airline.

-In January 2000, Air Canada took over its largest rival, Canadian Airlines.
+On January 4, 2000, Air Canada took over its largest rival, Canadian Airlines.

-In 2001, Air Canada consolidated its regional carriers into Air Canada Regional Incorporated.
+In 2001, Air Canada consolidated its wholly owned regional carriers Air BC, Air Nova, Air Ontario, and Canadian Regional Airlines into Air Canada Regional Incorporated.

-Air Canada faced a global aviation market downturn and increased competition, posting back-to-back losses in 2001 and 2002.
+In 2002, Air Canada faced aviation market downturn and increased competition, posting back-to-back losses in 2001 and 2002.

-In 2002, Air Canada launched Zip, a discount airline to compete with WestJet on routes in Western Canada.
+In 2002, Air Canada launched a discount airline named Zip to compete directly with WestJet.
+Zip operated ex-Canadian Airlines International 737-200s.

-In early 2002, a new cargo terminal was completed in Toronto, featuring modernised inventory and conveyor systems.
+In early 2002, a new cargo terminal was completed in Toronto which featured modernised inventory and conveyor systems.

 On April 1, 2003, Air Canada filed for protection under the Companies' Creditors Arrangement Act.

-Calin Rovinescu was Air Canada's chief restructuring officer during its 2003 bankruptcy.
+Calin Rovinescu was Air Canada's chief restructuring officer during its 2003 bankruptcy; he resigned that year after unions rejected his demands.

 In 2003, Air Canada filed for bankruptcy protection.

-In 2003, Deutsche Bank unveiled an $850 million financing package for Air Canada, contingent on cost cuts.
+In 2003, Deutsche Bank unveiled an $850 million financing package for Air Canada, contingent on cost reductions.

 In 2003, James Farley presided over Air Canada's bankruptcy.

-On September 30, 2004, Air Canada emerged from protection under the Companies' Creditors Arrangement Act after 18 months.
+On September 30, 2004, Air Canada emerged from protection under the Companies' Creditors Arrangement Act, 18 months after filing.

-In October 2004, Canadian singer Celine Dion became the face of Air Canada to relaunch the airline after bankruptcy protection.
-She recorded her single, "You and I", which appeared in Air Canada commercials.
+In October 2004, Canadian singer Celine Dion became the face of Air Canada to relaunch the airline and draw in a more international market.
+Celine Dion recorded her single "You and I" which subsequently appeared in several Air Canada commercials.

-Started in July 2006, Project XM: Extreme Makeover, was a $300 million aircraft interior replacement project to install new cabins on all aircraft.
+Started in July 2006 and since completed, Project XM: Extreme Makeover, was a $300 million aircraft interior replacement project to install new cabins on all aircraft.

-In 2009, Air Canada requested a moratorium on its pension payments due to a Q1 loss of $400 million, while obligated to pay $650 million into the pension fund.
+In 2009, Air Canada requested a moratorium on its pension payments due to a significant Q1 loss, despite being obligated to contribute $650 million to the pension fund.

-In 2010, Air Canada reported a $2.85 billion pension shortfall as a "liquidity risk" and required new financing and pension "relief" to conserve cash for operations.
+In 2010, Air Canada required new financing and pension "relief" to conserve cash for its operations.

 In November 2012, ACE sold its remaining 31 million Air Canada shares to Cormark Securities Inc.

-In December 2012, Air Canada Rouge was launched as a subsidiary of Air Canada, serving leisure destinations.
+Launched in December 2012, Air Canada Rouge is a subsidiary of Air Canada that serves predominantly leisure destinations.

-In December 2013, Air Canada ordered 61 Boeing 737 MAX aircraft to replace its Airbus A320 series fleet.
+In December 2013, Air Canada ordered 61 Boeing 737 MAX single-aisle narrow body aircraft to replace its existing fleet of Airbus A320 series aircraft.

 In February 2014, Air Canada decided to leave the sports charter business.

-On 17 March 2015, Air Canada announced an agreement with several NHL teams to provide charter services under the Air Canada Jetz brand for six years.
+On 17 March 2015, Air Canada announced an agreement with several NHL teams to provide charter services under the Air Canada Jetz brand for six years starting from the 2015–2016 NHL season.

-Since 29 July 2016, Air Canada's shares are traded on OTCQX International Premier in the US under the ticker symbol "ACDVF".
+Since 29 July 2016, Air Canada's variable voting shares are traded on OTCQX International Premier in the US under the single ticker symbol "ACDVF".

-On 9 February 2017, a new uniform scheme coinciding with Canada's 150th and Air Canada's 80th anniversaries was unveiled in partnership with fashion designer Christopher Bates.
+On 9 February 2017, a new uniform scheme coinciding with Canada's 150th and Air Canada's 80th anniversaries was unveiled.
+Air Canada partnered with Vancouver-born fashion designer Christopher Bates to design the new uniforms which incorporate a base colour of black or grey with red lettering and the famous maple leaf.

-In May 2017, Air Canada announced plans to launch a new loyalty program to replace Aeroplan and Altitude in 2020.
+In May 2017, Air Canada announced its plans to launch a new loyalty program in 2020, that would replace Aeroplan and Altitude.

-On 2 November 2017, the first MAX 8 variant was delivered to Air Canada.
+On 2 November 2017, Air Canada took delivery of its first Boeing 737 MAX 8 variant aircraft.

-In April 2018, Air Canada rebranded its international business class cabin as Air Canada Signature Class with enhanced menu, amenity kits, chauffeur service using BMW vehicles, and access to the Air Canada Signature Suite at Toronto Pearson International Airport.
+In April 2018, Air Canada rebranded its international business class cabin as Air Canada Signature Class.
+Passengers could expect an enhanced menu, including the new Air Canada Signature Cocktail, new amenity kits, a chauffeur service (using BMW vehicles) and access to the Air Canada Signature Suite at Toronto Pearson International Airport.

-As of 2018, Air Canada renamed the Tango fare class to Standard fare.
+As of 2018, Air Canada has renamed the Tango fare class to Standard fare.

 In January 2019, Air Canada re-purchased Aeroplan from Aimia Inc.